-Document Description (mandatory, as applicable) Employment contract An official work contract or experience or experience letter printed on company letterhead, that includes: your name; the company's contact information (i.e. address, telephone number, email); the name, title and signature of the immediate supervisor or personnel officer at the company; and all positions held while employed at the company including: job title, duties and responsibilities; job status (if current job), dates worked for the company, number of work hours per week and annual salary plus benefits.
-The letter must be completed, dated, and signed by you and your New Brunswick employer
+Document Description (mandatory, as applicable) Skilled Worker Employer Information Form (NBPNP-004) Completed, dated and signed by you and your New Brunswick employer Reference Letter An official reference or experience letter printed on company letterhead, that includes: your name; the company's contact information (i.e. address, telephone number, email); the name, title and signature of the immediate supervisor or personnel officer at the company; and all positions held while employed at the company including: job title, duties and responsibilities; job status (if current job), dates worked for the company, number of work hours per week and annual salary plus benefits.
+Work contracts Completed, dated and signed by you and your New Brunswick employer Work permit(s) If working in New Brunswick, you shall provide copies of current and expired work permits.
+Job advertisements You shall submit evidence of advertising in the six months prior to the date of the job offer.
+(You should request this from your employer).
+T4 Tax information If you are working or have worked in New Brunswick, provide copies of T4 tax information slips.
+Be sure to remove the Social Insurance Number.